paonath/PH.LoggingExtensions/README.md

 ## Usage

+### BeginSourceScopeContext

-**Create a Scope tracing CallerMemberName, CallerFilePath and CallerLineNumber**
+Create a Scope tracing CallerMemberName, CallerFilePath and CallerLineNumber
 ```csharp
 //assume myLogger is a Microsoft.Extensions.Logging.ILogger instance
 using (var scope = myLogger.BeginSourceScopeContext())